 4. Don’t Forget Your Adoption Credits

-You can receive a credit of up to $12,150 in expenses for each child that you adopt, and this amount can be split between partners if you both contributed to the adoption expenses and are both listed as adoptive parents.
-Since this credit phases out at higher incomes, unmarried spouses generally can take more of this credit than couples who file jointly.
+You can receive a credit of up to $12,970 in expenses for each child that you adopt, and this amount can be split between partners if you both contributed to the adoption expenses and are both listed as adoptive parents.
+Since this credit begins to phase out at a modified adjusted gross income (MAGI) of $194,580, unmarried partners generally can take more of this credit than couples who file jointly.

 5. Name Each Other as Beneficiaries